agileobjects/agileobjects.github.io/_posts/2020-06-05-view-automapper-execution-plan-readableexpressions.md

 ![Visual Studio's Debug View]({{ site.post_images_dir }}{{ page.images_dir }}VsDebugView.gif)

-...you can _kind of_ see some of what's going on - there's an `if` test for `$src` being null, there's a try / catch which assigns `typeMapDestination.Date`, but there's also a lot of noise - not terribly easy to decipher.
+...you can _kind of_ see some of what's going on - there's an `if` test for `$src` being null, there's a try / catch which assigns `typeMapDestination.Date`, but there's a lot of noise, and it's not terribly easy to decipher.

 ## Reading the Plan